windows-2048/2048-Game-Professional-for-Windows/README.md

 Note 1.
 License has been changed to GPLv3.

 Note 2.
 Source code tree has been significantly reorganized since 2048 Game Professional for Windows version 1.4.x.

+Note 3.
+This is a source-only mirror.
+Download Windows binaries for various versions from the main (site)[https://sourceforge.net/projects/exe-2048/].

+For your convenience, the Windows installer for the latest version can be downloaded form (here)[https://dl.dropboxusercontent.com/s/s25tawhml10c7az/Setup_2048GameProfessional_1_6_0_0.exe].